Tailwind: A Practical Framework for Query Accelerators: Workload Case Studies

-We begin by evaluating \thesystem{}'s ability to accelerate TPC-H and TPC-H+ queries on Redshift and DuckDB.
-We use a 10\% and 1\% space budget (i.e., a 10~GiB and 1~GiB budget for a 100~GiB dataset), which is comparable in size to other techniques that use additional space to accelerate analytical queries~\cite{copyright, sagedb, parachute}.
+We run \thesystem{} with a 10\% and 1\% space budget (i.e., a 10~GiB and 1~GiB budget for a 100~GiB dataset), which is comparable in size to other techniques that use additional space to accelerate analytical queries~\cite{copyright, sagedb, parachute}.
 We generate one query instance per query template in the workloads; \thesystem{}'s offline planner uses these queries to select accelerator instances.
 We then run the workload with a different set of query instances (i.e., with different placeholder values).

-\sparagraph{Na\"ive baseline.} We compare \thesystem{} to a na\"ive strategy that always uses an accelerator if it matches the query.
-To pick accelerator instances, it greedily selects the instances that replace the most of a query until it exhausts the space budget.
-At runtime, if there are multiple ways to use the accelerators, it again picks the option that replaces the most of the query with accelerators.
-We use a timeout of 5 minutes to avoid ``getting stuck'' running poor plans chosen by the na\"ive strategy.
-In our workloads, all individual queries complete in under 90 seconds on the base RDBMS.
+Note that we exclude query 21 from the experiment because one of its subqueries (that \thesystem{} considers) triggers a query planning performance bug in Redshift (the subquery takes over an hour to \texttt{EXPLAIN}).

-Figures~\ref{fig:tpch-e2e} and~\ref{fig:tpchplus-e2e} show our results for Redshift and DuckDB with both space budgets on TPC-H and TPC-H+ respectively.
-The vertical axis shows each strategy's speedup relative to running the entire query on the underlying RDBMS and is log scale; higher is better.
+Figure~\ref{fig:tpch-e2e} shows our results on Redshift and DuckDB with a 10\% space budget; see \Cref{apdx:tpch1} for the 1\% plots.
+The $y$-axis is the speedup relative to running the full query on the RDBMS and is in log scale; higher is better.
 Bars below 1$\times$ represent a slowdown.
-The horizontal axis is the query number.
-We also report a speedup summary by taking the geomean across all queries in the workload~\cite{tpch}.
-For visual clarity, we only plot the queries where there was a speedup (or slowdown); for some queries, no accelerator was used so their performance is unchanged.
-From these results, we draw the following conclusions.
+The $x$-axis is the query sorted by decreasing speedup.
+We report a speedup summary by taking the geomean across all queries in the workload~\cite{tpch}.
+For clarity, we only plot the queries where there was a speedup (or slowdown); for some queries, no accelerator was used so their performance is unchanged.